MarkTheHopeful/mathcontest_server/README.md

 Most of the things will be changed.
 There are no actual working version of the game server yet Stay tuned

+UPD1: I messed up with venv, so before you (or me, lol) will run it, i have to do some horrrible thing export FLASK_APP=run_server.py